funcwj/aps/README.md

 ### Data Preparation

 We need to prepare data dependencies for training and cross-validation, e.g., to use raw waveform dataloader, `wav.scp`, `token` and `utt2dur` are needed.
-You can finish the job with the help of the [Kaldi](https://github.com/kaldi-asr/kaldi/egs) following the Kaldi's data preparation recipe.
+You can finish the job with the help of the [Kaldi](https://github.com/kaldi-asr/kaldi/egs) following the data preparation recipes.

 1. Create directory `data/<dataset>/{train,valid}` and prepare `wav.scp`, `text` and `utt2dur` files.